 Those not technically-inclined can always go with the good ole’ TunnelBear.
 This VPN has been around since 2011, and as such, is quite popular among MacOS users.
 It is known for its ease-of-use; there’s practically no need to fiddle around with the settings, and the UI (user interface) is as close to foolproof as you can get.

 The free version is currently limited to 500MB of data per month, but you can get an extra 1GB if you tweet something about the service on Twitter.
 Obviously, this is not enough data for most people to go by, so it’s highly recommended to upgrade to the premium version (which costs $5 per month, if you pay yearly, or $9.99, if you pay monthly) that has unlimited data.
+This is what makes it one of the best free vpn for mac os.

 - Easy to use